-Fig. 7.17 The Label options dialog box Notice in Fig. 7.17 that Word will automatically select the default paper tray for the print job.
-If this is not the case in the dialog box on your screen, select this option now You need to choose the size of the mailing labels, too.
+Fig. 7.19 The Label options dialog box Notice in Fig. 7.19 that Word will automatically select the default paper tray for the print job.

+If this is not the case in the dialog box on your screen, select this option You need to choose the dimensions of the mailing labels, too.
 Mailing labels come in all shapes and sizes, and it would be counter-productive to try to address all possibilities in this tutorial.
-Microsoft Office 2007 has many built-in templates categorized according to the Company and Product Number (Fig. 7.17).
-For the sake of convenience, we will assume that you would use 1'' by 2.63'' mailing label stickers on standard letter paper of $8\frac{1}{2}$ by 11 inches with the Microsoft 30 labels per page format.
-In the Label options dialog box, for the Label information, select the label vendor Microsoft with the Product number: 30 per page and click OK If you want to print actual mailing labels, you would need to have an $8\frac{1}{2}$ " by 11" sheet of mailing label stickers ready in the printer.
-If you don't intend to prepare mailing labels for a real application right now, you can print out the mailing label data on a regular sheet of $8\frac{1}{2}$ " by 11" paper.
+Microsoft Office 2013 has many built-in templates categorized according to the Company and Product Number (Fig. 7.19 on previous page).
+For the sake of convenience, we will use 1'' high by 2.63'' wide mailing label stickers on standard letter paper of $8\frac{1}{2}$ by 11 inches with 30 labels per page.
+In the Label options dialog box, for the Label information, in the label vendors: box select Microsoft, and in the Product number: list, scroll down if necessary and locate the second 30 per page option (Address Label, 1" x 2.63", 8.5" x 11"), and click OK Word 2013 now warns you that you will lose any data if you go ahead and select this label option (Fig. 7.20).
+Since you have no data in the mailing label yet, you can ignore the warning.

+Fig. 7.20 Warning message Click on OK to ignore the warning If you intended to print actual mailing labels, you would need to have an 81⁄2" by 11" sheet of mailing label stickers ready in the printer.
+If you don't intend to prepare mailing labels for a real application right now, you can print out the mailing label data on a regular sheet of 81⁄2" by 11" paper.
+But you need to do a couple of other things first.
 Step 3: Select recipients In the Mail Merge Task Pane click on Next: Select recipients The default option is to use an existing list.
-This is the option you want, since you'll use the Address List database you created in the first part of this lesson.
-In the Task Pane click on Browse... and locate on your disk (Office 2007 Work Files > Data Files > Database Documents) the Address List database Word now displays a list of the contents of your Address List database.
-You are going to make a mailing label for each of the students listed in the Address List database, but notice that you can select as many or as few as you want.
+This is the option you want, since you're going to use the Address List database you created in the first part of this lesson.
+Make sure the option to Use an existing list is selected, then in the Mail Merge Task Pane click on Browse... and navigate to your USB drive > Work Files for Office 2013 > Data Files > Database Documents > Address List Word now displays the Mail Merge Recipients dialog box with the list of all the records in your Address List database.
+You are going to make a mailing label for each of the students listed in the Address List database, but notice that you could select as many or as few as you want.
 You don't always want an address label for everyone in your Address List.
-Click on OK Step 4: Arrange your labels At the bottom of the Task Pane, click on Next: Arrange your labels In the new Task Pane (Fig. 7.18), you are asked to "Arrange your labels" by selecting the items from the Address List in the order that you want them to appear on each mailing label.
+But in this case you do.
+In the Mail Merge Recipients dialog box click on OK Step 4: Arrange your labels At the bottom of the Task Pane, click on Next: Arrange your labels In the new Task Pane (Fig. 7.21), you are asked to "Arrange your labels" by selecting the items from the Address List database in the order that you want them to appear on each mailing label.

-Fig. 7.18 The Arrange your labels Task Pane You also are asked to "lay out your label using the first label on the sheet."
-Fig. 7.19 illustrates how the mailing labels will look when you have completed this step.
+Fig. 7.20 The Task Pane to Arrange your labels You also are asked to "lay out your label using the first label on the sheet."
+Fig. 7.21 illustrates how the mailing labels will look when you have completed this step.
+Let's proceed.